Thomas helps US top Serbia 88-55, advance to World Cup semis

 PICASSO IT WAS NOT

 The U.S. had dominated the paint even without Brittney Griner, outscoring its opponents by an average of 60.8-24.4 in pool play.
-Serbia held a 20-16 advantage at the half.
-The Serbians outscored them 28-26 in the game.
+Serbia held a 20-16 advantage at the half and ended up outscoring the Americans 28-26 in the game by constantly having two or three players inside to clog up the middle.

+“It’s one of those things you got to live with,” Wilson said.
+“Hopefully these next couple of games we can get back to owning the paint.
+Serbia did a great job of locking it down.

 TRIPLE-DOUBLE WATCH